UtkarshTheDev/WebPresence/README.md

 - [**API Documentation**](docs/API.md) - Server API reference
 - [**Server Package**](server/README.md) - WebPresence npm package details

-### Project Structure

-The codebase is organized into two main components:

-**Server** - Node.js application that connects to Discord

-- `server/src/` - Server source code
-- `server/config/` - Configuration files
-- `server/data/` - Site icons and assets

-**Client** - Browser extension that communicates with the server

-- `client/chrome/` - Chrome extension
-- `client/firefox/` - Firefox extension
-- `client/shared/` - Shared code between browsers

-### Development Workflow

-To set up a development environment:

-1. Clone the repository
-2. Install dependencies with `npm install`
-3. Run the server in dev mode with `npm run dev`
-4. Load the extension in your browser

 **Want to contribute?** Check out our [open issues](https://github.com/utkarshthedev/webpresence/issues) to find something to work on!

 ## Using Your Own Discord Application